Graphics configuration

 Lighting

-The 'Ambient' slider controls how much ambient light there is in the 3D window, with a value of less than 10 percent usually being more realistic.
-However values of up to 100 percent can generate useful effects with the 'Clear Phong' shader.
+The 'Ambient' slider controls how much ambient light there is in the 3D window.
+Since both secondary scattering and occlusion are calculated from the ambient light, this level also controls how much occlusion and scattering will be visible.
 The radiant light is decreased proportionally as this value is increased.
 The 'Balance' slider sets the proportion of that radiant light coming from the front or the other (side, or variable position) light.
-Since shadows (if enabled) only appear from the other (side) light, this also controls the depth of the shadows.
+Since shadows (if enabled) only appear from the other (side) light, this also controls the depth of the shadows with respect to ambient light.

-The 'Occlusion' slider enables (if the value is greater than zero) a reduction of ambient light in locally concave regions of a surface or between different surfaces.
+The 'Scattering' slider enables (if the value is greater than zero) the modelling of ambient scatter (when volume rendering) or ambient occlusion (when showing surfaces).
 The effect is most easily seen by temporarily increasing the level of ambient light.
-The range over which this is calculated depends on the slider value.
+The extent of scatter or occlusion depends on the slider value.
 This is also only enabled for OpenGL 3.0 or above.
-For volume rendering, this controls the spread of the shadow from the front light.

 The following 'Rotation', 'Position' and 'Distance' sliders affect where the other (side) light is actually located.
 The left-right rotation controls the full rotation from front (slider in the centre) to directly from the side (slider half way to either extreme) to behind the data with the light shining towards the viewer (slider either full left or full right).
 The up-down location adjusts the location from straight down to straight up (when the left-right slider is in the centre) or from top-left to bottom-left (when the left-right slider as half way to the left, and hence the light is shining from the side).
 The far-near distance controls how close to the data set the light is, with 'far' (slider full right) using a directional light (i.e. a light at infinite distance) and 'near' (slider full left) positioning the light just past the edge of the data set.